-The first word of Genesis is “בְּרֵאשִׁ֖ית” “Bereisheet”.
-While “Bereisheet” is typically translated as “In the beginning…”, that is actually an incorrect translation.
+The first word of Genesis is “בְּרֵאשִׁ֖ית” (“Bereishit”).
+While “Bereishit” is typically translated as “In the beginning”, that is actually an incorrect translation.
 If the intent was to say “In the beginning”, the proper word to use would be “בראשנה” (“barishonah”).
-“Bereisheet”, on the other hand, is in the construct form, meaning that it is supposed to be connected to a subject after it, but instead there is the verb “בָּרָא” (“bara” means “created”).
+“Bereishit”, on the other hand, is in the construct form, meaning that it is supposed to be connected to a subject after it, but instead we find the verb “בָּרָא” after it (“bara” means “created”).
 [Note: As a standard rule of thumb in Hebrew grammar, the verb typically comes before the subject, the opposite of what we are accustomed to with English.]
-Literally, it should read: “In the beginning ‘of’… God created the heavens and the earth”, as if a subject is missing there.
+Literally, Genesis 1:1 should read: “In the beginning ‘of’… God created the heavens and the earth” – as if a subject is missing there.

-The simplest way to interpret this is to treat the verb “bara” as a participle, so that the translation reads as: “In the beginning of God ‘creating’ the heavens and the earth…” However, the verb “bara” is not a participle (it is rather in the past tense – “God created”).
+The simplest way to interpret this is to treat the verb “bara” as a participle (in the present tense), so that the translation reads as: “In the beginning of God ‘creating’ the heavens and the earth…” However, the verb “bara” is not a participle (it is rather in the past tense – “God created”).
 In order for it to be a participle, the vowel points would have to change so that it reads as “בֹּרֵא” (“borei”).
 What is my point in giving you this lesson in Hebrew?
 Because this is pointing to a dual meaning of the verb.
 In fact, in the Torah scroll, there are no vowel points on the words, so all that is seen are the consonants of the words (this is the original form of the Hebrew script, as vowel points were not added until after 600 CE).
-So, for the verb in question, it is seen as “ברא” (see graphic below), and can hence be read as “bara” and “bore” (all dependent on what vowels are used and the context of the sentence).
+So, for the verb in question, it is seen as “ברא”, and can hence be read as “bara” and “bore” (all dependent on what vowels are used and the context of the sentence).

-The first word spoken was in Genesis 1:3:
+The first word spoken by Hashem was in Genesis 1:3:

 וַיֹּ֥אמֶר אֱלֹהִ֖ים יְהִ֣י א֑וֹר וַֽיְהִי־אֽוֹר׃